dkandalov/code-history-mining/README.md

  This is useful to grab history in small chunks so that when you run visualization grabbed history is already up-to-date.
  - **Grab change size in lines/characters and amount of TODOs** - grab amount of lines and characters before/after commit and size of change.
  This is used by some of visualizations and is optional.
- Note that this requires loading file content and can slow down grabbing history and IDE responsiveness.
+ Note that it requires loading file content and can slow down grabbing history and IDE responsiveness.

 #### Visualize
 By default cvs files with history are saved to "[\<plugins folder\>](http://devnet.jetbrains.com/docs/DOC-181)/code-history-mining" folder.